malach-it/boruta_auth/guides/provider_integration.md

 # Setting up Boruta OAuth/OpenID Connect provider
-Boruta provides as its core all authorization business rules in order to handle underlying authorization logic of OAuth and OpenID Connect.
-Then it provides a generator that helps to create required controllers, views and templates as we will see.
+Boruta provides as its core all authorization business rules in order to handle the underlying authorization logic of OAuth and OpenID Connect.
+Then it provides a generator that helps to create required controllers, views, and templates as we will see.

 ## 1. Bootstrap the application

-We will start by botsrapping a Phoenix web application with authentication capabilities provided by `phx.gen.auth` since OAuth and OpenID Connect specifications does not provide any recommandations about how to authenticate users.
+We will start by botsrapping a Phoenix web application with authentication capabilities provided by `phx.gen.auth` since OAuth and OpenID Connect specifications do not provide any recommendations about how to authenticate users.
 Instead, it provides all protocols required to authorize them to secure an HTTP service, with relative identity information in destination to the client brought by OpenID Connect core.
 Here we go, first bootstrapping the application:
 ```sh
 ~> mix phx.new boruta_example
 ```